microsoft/ai-at-edge/docs/_docs/0700_catalog.md

     name: Windows
   - platform: macos
     name: macOS
-last_modified_at: 2019-12-13
+last_modified_at: 2019-12-16
 ---

 ### Service catalog

-Learn more about a variety of Azure services by browsing through a service catalog
+Learn more about a variety of intelligent edge resourcess by browsing through a service catalog.
+There are example implementation linked to the services that have small icons presented with them.

 {% assign pageTag = "catalog" %}